 Graigwen Club – 01443 402550

 The District club is the premier music venue in Pontypridd.
-Very good beer and could well be the cheapest on the planet outside Zimbabwe.
+Good beer and could well be the cheapest on the planet outside Zimbabwe or Burkina Faso.
 In fact the beer is so cheap that visitors from England think they’ve just paid for a pint when in fact they’ve just got a huge round in.
 Big hall upstairs where they have excellent bands on the weekends and a few other places to hide downstairs too.
 Anyone with a taste in real music should come here.
 Anyone who likes reality TV, X-Factor or soaps can stay away.
 Much under-used drinking hole and should be visited more often, just a shame it’s not on the flat.
 Haunt of all the old rockers in town – great stuff!
 All they need to do now is book Chuck Prophet (hint, hint) and we can all die happy.

 Trallwng and Coedpenmaen don’t have many pubs to write home about which is just as well judging by the standard but here goes anyway… Trallwng has absolutely tremendous pubs, every one a veritable feast of brewers fair!
 My god I’m fluent!
 OK, I’m being silly, there are a few nice enough boozers, although less than there used to be like all areas slightly out of town centres these days.